jisotalo/ads-client/README.md

 npm i ads-client
 ```

-If you are using TypeScript, install unofficial types using npm command (thanks [Christian Rishøj](https://github.com/crishoj)):
+If you are using TypeScript, consider using the [v2 beta version](#version-2-will-be-released-soon).
+You can also install unofficial types using npm command (thanks [Christian Rishøj](https://github.com/crishoj)):
 ```bash
 npm install --save @types/ads-client
 ```